Configure and validate Windows Defender Antivirus network connections

 A similar message occurs if you are using Internet Explorer:

-You will also see a detection under Quarantined threats in the Scan history section in the Windows Defender Security Center app:
+You will also see a detection under Quarantined threats in the Scan history section in the Windows Security app:

-Open the Windows Defender Security Center app by clicking the shield icon in the task bar or searching the start menu for Defender.
+Open the Windows Security app by clicking the shield icon in the task bar or searching the start menu for Defender.

 Click the Virus & threat protection tile (or the shield icon on the left menu bar) and then the Scan history label: